 - benefit payments from a public welfare fund, such as payments due to blindness

-- workers' compensation for an occupational sickness or injury if paid under a workers' compensation act or similar law
+- workers' compensation for an occupational sickness or injury if paid under a workers' compensation act (except for amounts that offset Social Security disability benefits)

 - compensatory (but not punitive) damages for physical injury or physical sickness